Russia's Luna-25 spacecraft crashes into Moon

 - Published

-Russia's Luna-25 spacecraft has crashed into the Moon after spinning into an uncontrolled orbit, officials say.
+Russia's Luna-25 spacecraft has crashed into the Moon after spinning out of control, officials say.

-The unmanned craft was due to make a soft landing on the Moon's south pole, but failed after encountering issues as it moved into its pre-landing orbit.

 It was Russia's first Moon mission in almost 50 years.

+The unmanned craft was due to be the first ever to land on the Moon's south pole, but failed after encountering problems as it moved into its pre-landing orbit.

-The spacecraft was scheduled to land on Monday to explore a part of the Moon which scientists think could hold frozen water and precious elements.
+It was set to explore a part of the Moon which scientists think could hold frozen water and precious elements.

-Roskosmos, Russia's state space corporation, said it lost contact with the Luna-25 shortly after running into difficulties.
+Roscosmos, Russia's state space corporation, said on Sunday morning that it had lost contact with the Luna-25 shortly after 14:57pm (11:57 GMT) on Saturday.

+"The apparatus moved into an unpredictable orbit and ceased to exist as a result of a collision with the surface of the Moon," it said in a statement.

+It said a special commission would look into why the mission failed.